 Why is a risk assessment required?

-Risk assessments are performed to ensure that Medical School data ia adequately protected and that contractual obligations concerning information security, compliance and privacy are met and that the contract owner is aware of any precautions that need to be taken.
+Risk assessments are performed to ensure that Medical School data and network are adequately protected, contractual obligations concerning information security, compliance and privacy are met and the contract owner is aware of any precautions that need to be taken.

-What information is needed in order for Information Security to complete a risk assessment?
+What information is needed in order for Information Security to begin a third-party risk assessment?

-To begin a risk assessment, Information Security requires the following:
+To begin a third-party risk assessment, Information Security requires the following:

-- A copy of the proposed contract and any contract appendacies
+- A copy of the proposed contract and any contract appendices (if available)

 What does the risk assessment process entail?

-Information Security will review the proposed contract for any security, compliance or privacy language.
-If necessary, Information Security will request additional information/documentation from the outside entity to gain clarification around their security controls.
+Information Security will review all information provided, review the sensitivity of the data, proposed architecture and the proposed contract for any security, compliance or privacy language.
+Information Security will request additional information/documentation from the outside entity to gain clarification around their security controls.